What are LDD Moths?

 Trees help to:

-It is recommended that residents avoid exposure to Gypsy Moth caterpillars.
-Children should be discouraged from playing with any Gypsy Moth caterpillars.
-Exposure to Gypsy Moth caterpillar hairs, silken threads and shed skins can cause welts and patchy skin rashes that can persist for 4-5 days and upper respiratory tract irritation in some people. (this happened to a few of us at Thunder Beach last season)
+It is recommended that residents avoid exposure to LDD Moth caterpillars.
+Children should be discouraged from playing with any LDD Moth caterpillars.
+Exposure to LDD Moth caterpillar hairs, silken threads and shed skins can cause welts and patchy skin rashes that can persist for 4-5 days and upper respiratory tract irritation in some people. (this happened to a few of us at Thunder Beach last season)

 Aerial Spraying Product Information:

-Product information: Bacillus thuringiensis subspecies kurstaki (Btk), is a naturally occurring bacteria found in soil and a substance used frequently in organic agriculture to manage Gypsy Moth populations.
+Product information: Bacillus thuringiensis subspecies kurstaki (Btk), is a naturally occurring bacteria found in soil and a substance used frequently in organic agriculture to manage LDD Moth populations.

 Is Btk safe for humans?